Workshops and Groups

 - To join: Please make an appointment for individual counselling and let your counsellor know that you would like to explore the possibility of joining this group.

-- Commitment: 90 minutes for 5 weekly sessions.
+- Commitment: 75 minutes for 6 sessions

 We ask that students first discuss this course with their counsellor, then fill out and return a short self-referral form.
 There will then be a brief individual meeting with the facilitator in order to make sure the group is right for you.

-Managing Strong Emotions Group
+Managing Strong Emotions Group - Not taking place this term

 - To join: Please make an appointment for individual counselling and let your counsellor know that you would like to explore the possibility of joining this group.

-- Next dates: TBC for Hilary Term
+- Next dates:

-- Commitment: 90 minutes for 3 sessions
+- Commitment: 2 hours each for 2 weekly sessions

 - Venue: In-person at Student Welfare & Support Services